Ankylosing spondylitis

 Update

-It is now late April 2024, and I have had my other knee replaced by Luke Jones.
+I have had my other knee replaced by Luke Jones.
 Again I had a spinal tap, but no ketamine this time.
 I think that was a wise choice by the anesthetist, although I experienced dreams of the damned for a week.

 The surgery has been very successful, and it was a considerably easier to deal with than the first.
 So maybe there’s something to be said for repeating the medicine.